World Seniors Snooker Championship: Information and a Potted History

 White holds a very impressive record of reaching the final every time since its move to Sheffield.
 Having suffered so much heartbreak at that venue in the professional version, the popular cueist denied Morgan in the 2019 final, and conjured up a remarkable comeback in the 2020 showpiece when he recovered from 4-0 down to defeat Ken Doherty, 5-4.

-David Lilley and Lee Walker (who turned a 4-2 deficit into a 5-4 victory) defeated White in the 2021 and 2022 finals.
+David Lilley and Lee Walker (who turned a 4-2 deficit into a 5-4 victory) defeated White in the 2021 and 2022 finals, although White claimed his fourth crown in 2023 when he defeated fellow Londoner Alfie Burden in the final.

 Credit: Andy Chubb/World Seniors Snooker TourCredit: Andy Chubb/World Seniors Snooker Tour